 - MSc Public Health for Development

-Applicants should ensure they demonstrate outstanding experience and qualifications in their study and scholarship applications, as appropriate.
+Applicants should ensure they demonstrate outstanding experience and qualifications in their study and applications, as appropriate.
 Preference will be given to those candidates who show how their skills and knowledge might be applied to community HIV/AIDS interventions, and who explain how they will be effective catalysts of change in their communities, particularly with regard to community HIV/AIDS interventions, once they have completed their MSc programme of study.

 English Language Requirements: Students must meet the School’s minimum English language requirements, as required for admission to study if short-listed.

-Step 1: Submit an application for an eligible 2018-19 London-based MSc programme of study, as per instructions under the ‘How to Apply’ tab on the relevant programme of study page, ensuring that all necessary supplementary documents (including references) are submitted via the Admissions portal as soon as possible to ensure that an offer of admission is held by the scholarship deadline.
+Step 1: Submit an application for an eligible 2018-19 London-based MSc programme of study, as per instructions under the ‘How to Apply’ tab on the relevant programme of study page, ensuring that all necessary supplementary documents (including references) are submitted via the Admissions portal as soon as possible to ensure that an offer of admission is held by the program deadline.